Union Omaha to face Bellevue University men's soccer team in exhibition

-Current USL League One members, Union Omaha, will host an exhibition match against the Bellevue University men’s soccer team at Werner Park on Aug.
+Current USL League One member, Union Omaha, will host an exhibition match against the Bellevue University men’s soccer team at Werner Park on Aug.
 4 at 6 p.m.

 In the regular USL League One season, Union Omaha currently sits at the top of the table, with 22 points over 11 matches and a 6-1-4 record (W-L-D).